Visitation for Non-Parents

-These cases are hard to do by yourself since the legal requirements and standards are very strict.
-Legal advice is encouraged before trying to proceed with one of these cases.
+If you are seeking court-ordered visitation, you are encouraged to speak with an attorney first to find out your odds of succeeding.
 Please visit Lawyers and Legal Help to find out where you may be able to locate an attorney.

 If CPS is involved with the children and the children are wards of the state (meaning, there is a court case pending through CPS), then the Department of Family Services must be named as a Respondent as well.
 All of the papers filed will have to be served on the Department of Family Services so they can take part in the visitation case.

 If you are a parent who was served with a Petition for Non-Parent Visitation and a Motion for Non-Parent Visitation, you must file a response with the court if you disagree with anything the Petitioners are asking for.
 If you do not, the Petitioners may be granted everything they requested.
 You usually only have 21 days after being served to file your response!

 If you disagree with the Petitioners' request, download and fill out the packet below to file your response.

 Follow all of the included instructions regarding how to file and how to serve the papers on the petitioners after filing.

 The Petitioners and parents will attend court on the date set on the motion (most hearings take place by video).
 At the hearing, the judge may refer the parties to mediation to try and work out an agreement, may set the matter for trial, or may dismiss the case entirely if there was no basis to file it.
 The judge is not required to grant visitation at this hearing; visitation may not be ordered until the parties reach an agreement or Petitioners have proved their case at trial.